raphtlw/m1necraft/README.md

 ## Build instructions

-Builds are done per-workspace.
-You'll have to run `cargo build`
+You'll have to run `cargo build --bin m1necraft`, where bin should specify which binary you want to run, or just run `cargo build` to build everything.

 ## Attributions